Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Bathurst - West recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Future projections suggest Bathurst - West will add 3,543 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Future projections show Bathurst - West adding 3,591 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development